airvitap/airvitap.github.io/_posts/2025-06-29-A-Future-Without-Passwords.md

 > *“Our goal is to guide organizations toward a passwordless, quantum‑secure future—one tap at a time.”*
 > — Aditya Mitra, Student Researcher, VIT‑AP University

-Stay tuned to the VIT‑AP Quantum Security Lab for more updates on breaking research in post‑quantum cryptography and next‑generation authentication systems!
+Stay tuned to the VIT‑AP AIR Lab for more updates on breaking research in post‑quantum cryptography and next‑generation authentication systems!